 Ocuphire believes that results from Nyxol’s Phase 1 and Phase 2 trials, including the results from ORION-1 and MIRA-1 which were Phase 2b trials that were successfully completed in 2019, support its current development plan focused on NVD, reversal of mydriasis, and presbyopia patients.
 Specifically, patients treated with Nyxol were observed to have significantly decreased pupil diameter and improved low contrast visual acuity.

-In the second half of 2020, Ocuphire plans to initiate three clinical trials for Nyxol® Eye Drops, including a Phase 3 trial in NVD (LYNX-1), a Phase 3 trial in RM (MIRA-2), and a Phase 2 POC trial in Presbyopia (Nyxol with Low Dose Miotic, VEGA-1).
+In the fourth quarter of 2020 through first quarter of 2021, Ocuphire plans to initiate three clinical trials for Nyxol® Eye Drops, including a Phase 3 trial in NVD (LYNX-1), a Phase 3 trial in RM (MIRA-2), and a Phase 2 POC trial in Presbyopia (Nyxol with low dose pilocarpine, VEGA-1).
 Pending the results of these clinical trials and on regulatory feedback, Ocuphire expects, alone or with a partner, to file an NDA for Nyxol® with the FDA under the 505(b)(2) drug approval pathway, and in parallel make additional international filings.

 Secondary Product Candidate APX3330 to Initiate Phase 2 Clinical Development